 Need more reasons to go paperless?
 Take a look at what printer makers do with ink.

-Printer ink has always been expensive, but as The Guardian reveals the price per millilitre rocketed recently with printer makers serving ever smaller portions of ink in their cartridges.
+Printer ink has always been expensive, but as The Guardian reveals the price per millilitre rocketed recently with printer makers serving ever smaller portions in their cartridges.

 Printer makers are on firmer ground when they say third-party ink gives low-quality results.
 We get through a lot of ink in our business – paperless publishing works up to a point, but we still need to print frequent proofs.
 In my experience third-party ink is fine for documents, but lousy for printing photos.